Tag Archives: Winter cycling

 Global Fat-Bike Day brings old and new friends together

 Are you ready?
 The worldwide Global Fat-Bike Day helps to bring outdoor enthusiasts together to ride and make new friends.
-This year, on Saturday, December 2nd, there are several rides here in the upper Midwest to honor the mission of this event.
+This year, on Saturday, December 7th, several rides will be held here in the upper Midwest to honor this event’s mission.
+See this fun fat bike video.

 Global Fat-Bike Day fun in the upper Midwest

 Here in Iowa, Minnesota, South Dakota, and Wisconsin, find several fat bike events on the first Saturday in December, with all types of themes.
 From the Ugly Sweater Ride in Chaplin to Plymouth’s Holiday Ride in Osage or Rollin a’ Fatty in Bloomington, these are some of the scheduled events in Minnesota.
-In Wisconsin, ride from UW Wanderoos in Amery, or the CAMDA Ride starting at Hatchery Creek.
+In Wisconsin, ride from UW Wanderoos in Amery or the CAMDA Ride, which starts at Hatchery Creek, near Hayward.
 Or, in South Dakota, the Big Sioux Bikepacking Brigade is hosting a casual ride on the scenic gravel roads around Canton.

 See all the fat bike event details and links for the upper Midwest posted at the MN Trail Navigator.

 Don’t forget your camera because part of the Global Fat-Bike Day celebration will include sharing your experience through photos and video!
-Use the hashtag #GFBD2022.
+Use the hashtag #GFBD2024.

 Cruising the trails along the Minnesota River near Bloomington, MN.

-Enjoy your riding your fatty, and make some fun off-road memories!
+Enjoy riding your fatty, and make some fun off-road memories!

 Bike Pic Feb 03, layered winter clothing makes riding fun